BinaryRepublic/triangl-ap-setup/README.md

 3. Delete the following lines in the `lan` interface
 4. Set a root password `passwd root`
 5. Restart the AP `reboot` and connect it to the Factory Network (LAN)
+6. Wait until our bot post the new ip address in the #hardware_update slack channel
+7. Connect `shh root@NEWIPADDRESS` to the router.

 Stores the configurations used to set up the mesh network using the openwrt operation system and the batman mesh algorithm.